 Sustainability in all its dimensions is a central component of our corporate strategy.
 The Schaeffler Group will operate climate-neutral starting in 2040.
 This target includes the entire supply chain and is underpinned by ambitious medium-term sustainability targets.
 We want to face up these challenges together with our business partners.
 Our aim is to make the supplier network transparent in order to identify and minimize risks at an early stage.
 In this way, we also meet the requirements and expectations of our customers and other stakeholders together.

-Sustainable purchasing policy
+- Sustainable procurement policy

 Developing supply chain sustainability in partnership